dancancro/great-big-example-application/README.md

     a complete application with all of its edge cases to show you what needs to be accommodated.
     By containing many edge cases, a big application will quickly answer the common learner's question:
     "Why isn't this done the easy way I think it should be done?", or "What if we tried X instead?"

+I've had a maddeningly troublesome time making the case for software development educators to provide a single, giant example app for their students akin to what they make for their clients and employers.
+So here's one from unemployed me.

 # How did this great big app happen?
 Coming from different demos, the features of the app are not related to each other and it won't make any sense